erigones/esdc-docs/user-guide/howto/enable-overlays.rst

 There are several guidelines to follow during the installation of a compute node when using overlays:

     - Select :ref:`Advanced installation<cn_install_advanced>`.
-    - Configure external interface with IP address.
+    - Configure external interface with an IP address.
     - Set default gateway to external interface's gateway.
-    - When asked for :ref:`Configuration database IP address<cn_install_esdc>`:
+    - When asked for the :ref:`Configuration database IP address<cn_install_esdc>`:

         - if it is a local node: fill in the local admin IP address of `cfgdb01.local`,
         - if it is a remote node: fill in the public IP address of `mgmt01.local` or the IP of installed `access zone`.